Today's Lessons. Tomorrow's Leaders.

-It was 2012, and Hardin had sat down to talk with Runyan, principal Rex Trent and chemistry teacher Wanetta Thompson about how the Noble Foundation's newly formed youth educational outreach program, Noble Academy, could help ignite students' excitement about science and agricultural education.
+It was 2012, and Hardin had sat down to talk with Runyan, principal Rex Trent and chemistry teacher Wanetta Thompson about how the Noble Research Institute's newly formed youth educational outreach program, Noble Academy, could help ignite students' excitement about science and agricultural education.

 Hardin, a scientist turned educator, had recently been selected to lead Noble Academy.
 He discovered his love for connecting students with science while teaching undergraduate laboratory courses as he pursued his graduate degrees in cellular biology at the University of Georgia.